scjx123/ip/docs/DeveloperGuide.md

    ```

- Type  `bye` to ensure there is no error saving/creating a new file when exiting.
+ Type  `bye` to ensure there is no error saving or creating a new file when exiting.
 Re-launch and type `help` for all commands available in the program.

 ## 3. Design
 ### 3.1 Introduction